You hire the best, right? Those great hires can help you find other great hires. Here’s what you need to know about an employee referral program.

 This gives the referrer the information he needs to refer a closer match.

 Consider giving a small cash prize, paid time off, a trip or tickets to local entertainment.
-These will give referrers an extra incentive to seek out the best candidates they can find.
+These will provide referrers with an extra incentive to seek out the best candidates they can find.

 You may increase the value of the reward if the position is highly sought after.

 Put the referral process in your business website.
-This encourages applicants to seek out people they may already know.
+A clear referral program encourages applicants to seek out people they may already know.

 Or, you can simply allocate a box on the job application for the candidate to list the name of the employee who referred him or her.
 This way, an employee who may not have a chance to submit a referral can still obtain credit for a successful referral.

 Periodically analyze the quality of referrals hires versus other hiring approaches.
-This will help you assess whether your employee referral program is successfully attracting and keeping quality hires.
+A quick review will help you assess whether your employee referral program is successfully attracting and keeping quality hires.